jkeefe/newmark-design-development/README.md

 - Make Alexa tweet for you
 - When something happens in the digital world, make something happen in the physical world

-All this and more is possible without any coding at all.
+All of this and more is possible without any coding at all.
 We'll make theses mini-products and learn about mashing up existing services into new services that (maybe) never existed before.

+## Class 5 • APIs and the people who love them

-## Valuable data is everywhere.
+Valuable data is everywhere.
 Let's get it.

-Weather info, crypto prices, earthquake alerts -- it's all available, and ready to be shaped into a new product nobody's made before you did.
+Weather info, crypto prices, earthquake alerts -- it's all available, and ready to be shaped into a new product nobody's made before (maybe).
 We'll learn how to find and use that data.

-## Making quick and dirty dashboards
+## Class 6 • Making Supercharged Spreadsheets

 From web site analytics to stock prices, making dashboards to track your numbers may be the most important product you build, even if just for yourself.
 We'll use APIs and spreadsheets to make 'em fast.

-## Roll your own information service

-When your project needs to blend existing information, or relies on custom data only you have, you may need to get into some code.
-We'll use Glitch to play with some examples (no coding experience necessary.)

-## Alexa, what's a digital assistant?

-Voice interfaces are popping up everywhere, and it's possible they will be key to information acquisition in the months and years to come.
-We'll use Glitch to build an Alexa Skill.

-## Prototyping voice conversations

-Building a whole Alexa skill just to test it out on your friends or possible customers is possible -- but not always necessary.
-We'll learn how to prototype voice conversations quickly using an audio playboard.
+Then we'll look at how Airtable spreadsheets can be the basis of your online database, using their unique API.

+## Class 7 • Introduction to conversational interfaces

+From chatbot platforms like Facebook Messenger to voice services such as Alexa and Google Home, there are more ways for your audience to talk directly to your creation using natural human language.
+We'll talk about how conversational interfaces work, and how to play and build with them using Dialogflow.

+## Class 8 • Talk to me: Making a voice service for Google Home

+We'll weave our original service into our conversational system, making a specialized service that answers questions via text not even Google could answer.
+And then we'll explore the world of voice interfaces by wiring up our conversational interface to Google's voice assistant.

-## Storytelling with chatbots
+## Class 9 • Storytelling with chat & voice

-Texting or chatting with bots is one way to communicate with your audience.
-We'll learn the dos and don'ts of automated conversations -- and then we'll do one.

-## Say what?
-Computers understanding human language

-Automatically processing what someone is saying -- either in a chat, to a voice assistant, or in an email -- is increasingly possible thanks to machine learning.
-We'll play with one of these natural language processing tools (Dialogflow) to get a handle on how to make it work for you.

-## Sometimes a duck is a special duck

-Can you teach a computer to recognize the Mandarin duck in Central Park.
-Yup.
-Is that useful?
-Could be!
-We'll learn how, as we see how image processing and machine learning can work together on your project.

-## Lots of innovation is happening in email.
-Yes, email.

-A good email offering may be the most important product for your project.
-We'll look at what makes some emails great and also how to use tools to send **useful** emails programmatically.
+Now that you know the basics of how to build a conversational interface, we'll talk about the best practices for designing and crafting these automated conversations, and how they can keep track of context.
+We'll also talk about ways to quickly prototype voice interactions on your friends or possible customers without building a whole chat agent.

+## Class 10 • Introduction to AI for journalism

+Artificial intelligence is a huge field, and the use of AI by corporations and governments is a huge issue in our society.
+The algorithms themselves, however, are not inherently problematic and can be used by responsible journalists to help in their investigations.
+We'll explore some of the services available and how you might use them for your journalism.

+## Class 11 • Bespoke machine learning for finding images

+You'll get hands-on experience using an open-source machine learning library to solve a specific problem of finding images in a huge pile of data, as you might have to do for a journalistic investigation.

+## Class 12 • Bespoke machine learning for sorting text

+You'll get more hands-on experience in machine learning, this time to sort text documents into useful categories -- helping you do in hours what might otherwise take you days.

-## Physical products: Leaving the laptop for the tabletop
+## Class 13 • Physical computing: From the laptop for the tabletop

 Tiny computers can sense the environment or respond to your commands.
 They can even keep track of things when you're far away.
 Prototyping these kinds of products is surprisingly cheap and easy.
 We'll do it in class.

-## Data security: Yours, your company's, your customers'
+## Class 14 • Data security: For you, your sources, and your audience

 Let's talk about security.
 We'll get into how you can start practicing better personal security and about how to act responsibly and ethically with the data you get from others.

-## Real-world production in the cloud

-When it's time for your prototype to become production-worthy, you'll need scale, security, and reliability.
-And chances are, that means putting it in a "cloud" service like Amazon's AWS -- or the similar offerings from Google, Microsoft, and others.
-We'll take a tour through AWS so you can better coordinate with your engineers when it's time to go big.

-## Your project progress

-Most weeks we will devote a part of class to talk about your ideas and progress on a prototyping project, and your preparation for your final presentation.
+## Class 15 • Review, discussion, and real-world production

+In our last class we'll talk about your projects in other classes, future projects, and what it takes to scale and secure the examples we've been talking about.